schmoelder/diss/doc/06_operating_modes/flip_flop/flip_flop.md

 Further development was carried out by Colin et al. {cite}`Colin1991`.

 The fundamental principle is to inject the feed mixture at one end of the column and allow the early-eluting components to exit at the opposite end.
-The flow reversal occurs when fast-eluting components have cleared the column, typically detected by UV monitoring.
+The flow reversal occurs when fast-eluting components have cleared the column, typically determined by monitoring the column effluent.
 Once reversed, the more strongly retained components are eluted in the opposite direction.
 As illustrated in {numref}`flip_flop_bulk`, this cycle repeats with each injection, creating the characteristic alternating product collection pattern.
 This approach particularly benefits separations of components with large differences in binding affinity {cite}`SchmidtTraub2020`.
 Consequently, the simple separation problem with parameters listed in {numref}`model_parameters` is used for this study.
 To model the flip-flop operating mode in CADET-Process, two {class}`Inlets <CADETProcess.processModel.Inlet>`, a column model (e.g., {class}`~CADETProcess.processModel.LumpedRateModelWithPores`), and an {class}`~CADETProcess.processModel.Outlet` are connected (see {numref}`flip_flop_flow_sheet`).

 ```{figure} ./figures/flow_sheet.png